-- It’s important you seek our advice and approval as early as possible before undertaking any activity involving our lines by calling 1800 353 031.
+- It’s important you seek our advice as early as possible before undertaking any activity involving our lines by calling 1800 353 031.

 - If you’re involved in fire management or control activities, please follow the additional safety information contained in the National Guidelines on Electrical Safety for Emergency Personnel.

 Floods and high voltage electricity can be dangerous, so it’s important to act safely around any transmission lines or substations which are flooded.

 For life threatening situations call 000, and for any transmission lines or towers that have blown down or if lines are much lower than usual call Powerlink on 1800 353 031.

 - Treat all electrical equipment as ‘live’, and maintain a safe distance (at least ten metres) from transmission lines at all times.
 Never approach fallen lines.